Take in a stunning, Unspoilt region by Rail

 Originally built in the 13th century, it was destroyed 400 years later during the Jacobite rebellions.
 The original owners of the castle and land, Clan Mackenzie, had strong ties to the rebellion, and the castle was used as a stronghold for Spanish soldiers, leading to its destruction by the Royal Navy.
 200 years later, and over a period of 13 years, the castle was lovingly restored.

 Enjoy some time at leisure, perhaps absorbing the magnificent surroundings or taking a short walk by one of the lochs that feed the watery surroundings.
-After our visit, we return to Inverness by coach, allowing us to witness the glory of Scotland from a different angle.
-We arrive back at our hotel ahead of dinner this evening.
+After our visit, We return to Inverness on the Kyle Line, one of Scotland's most scenic railways, skirting alongside lochs and through wild mountain landscapes.
+We arrive at our hotel ahead of dinner this evening.

 Our excursion today takes us on a journey along the tracks of the historic Highland Railway.
 Travelling to Aviemore by rail, we join the nostalgic Strathspey Steam Railway, continuing through to Broomhill where the train passes moorland, wooded glens and by the River Spey.